infinityhealth/assist-api-js-client/README.md

-Infinity API JS Client, generated using openapi-client-axios from the OpenAPI v3 definition.
+Infinity API JS Client, generated using openapi-client-axios from the OpenAPI v3 definition and wrapped with neverthrow.

+- [openapi-client-axios](https://github.com/openapistack/openapi-client-axios) - Generates the main API client using Axios
+- [neverthrow](https://github.com/supermacro/neverthrow) - Used in to wrap API responses for easier error-handling

 # Installation